The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Methodology

 The processing of the 1k reports yields 420 types of reports, 80 motivations, and 511 sectors.
-After manually deleting duplicated items and clustering every label, we end up with 12 1st-level and 25 2nd-level labels for the type of report; 19 1st-level and 59 2nd-level labels for the motivations; and 24 1st-level and 111 2nd-level labels for the targeted sectors.
-An \texttt{Other} entry is added to each label set for collecting every report that does not fit into the created labeling taxonomy.
-We only find 2 reports with an \texttt{Other} entry for the 2nd-level label type of report, 11 for the 2nd-level label motivation, and 363 for the 2nd-level label sector.
-No report gets an \texttt{Other} value for any of the 1st-level labels.
+After manually removing duplicated items and clustering every label, we end up with 10 1st-level and 32 2nd-level labels for the type of report; 12 1st-level and 25 2nd-level labels for the motivations; and 24 1st-level and 108 2nd-level labels for the targeted sectors.
+We include an \texttt{Other} label to absorb entities that do not fit the induced taxonomy.
 The complete taxonomies are provided in Appendix~\ref{sec:appendix_taxon}.